The Digital Scholarship Repository at

 Digital Commons at Loyola Marymount University and Loyola Law School [the Repository] is an initiative of the William H. Hannon Library and the William M. Rains Library.
-The Repository serves faculty and institutional interests by collecting, organizing, preserving, and disseminating faculty scholarship and creative works in a digital, open-access environment.
-This initiative is consistent with the library’s archival role and responsibility in preserving publications and other artifacts documenting the university’s history and the activities of its faculty, students, staff, and administrators.
+The repository serves institutional interests by collecting, organizing, preserving, and disseminating faculty and student scholarship and creative works in a digital, open-access environment.
+This initiative is consistent with the library’s archival role and responsibility in preserving publications and other artifacts documenting the university’s history and the activities of the LMU community.

 Who Can Participate